chintal/tendril/doc/userdoc/userinstall.rst

      a.
 Install ``sofficehelpers``:

             ``sofficehelpers`` is a collection of scripts to deal with ``libreoffice`` documents.
-            The libreoffice python interface (``uno``) requires the use of the python bundled into libreoffice, and therefore is kept separate from the rest of tendril.
+The libreoffice python interface (``uno``) requires use of the python bundled into libreoffice, and therefore is kept separate from the rest of tendril.
 There are plenty of other (and simpler) ways to achieve the same effect, inculding a number of uno-based scripts to do this.
 The custom script is retained for the moment to maintain a functional base upon which additional functionality can be added on as needed.
-If another solution is to be used instead, appropriate changes should be made to :func:`utils.libreoffice.XLFile._make_csv_files` and :func:`utils.libreoffice.XLFile._parse_sscout`.
+If another solution is to be used instead, appropriate changes should be made to :func:`utils.libreoffice.XLFile._make_csv_files` and
+            :func:`utils.libreoffice.XLFile._parse_sscout`.

             1. Install dependencies: